-You can see more of the beautiful art work by the clients of the Islington Centre here.
+You can also see more of the beautiful art work by the clients of the Islington Centre.

 Watch Sandra's reading of Swallow's Kiss

-Little Angel Puppet Theatre join us during Refugee Week to run a digital shadow puppetry workshop based on The Journey, by Francesca Sanna, a beautiful picture book that follows the journey of a refugee family fleeing war in their hometown to find safety.
+Little Angel Puppet Theatre joined us during Refugee Week 2021 to run a digital shadow puppetry workshop based on The Journey, by Francesca Sanna, a beautiful picture book that follows the journey of a refugee family fleeing war in their hometown to find safety.
 Follow along with the session to make your own shadow puppets and retell the story!
-You can make along live or catch up with the recording of the session via YouTube below.
+You can watch the recording of the session via YouTube below.
 Best suited for year groups 5, 6 and 7, but open to all.